Vardo (Romani wagon): Historical context

 The Romanichal began to live in vardos around 1850.
 Prior to that, they travelled in tilted carts or afoot and slept either under or in these carts or in small tents.
 Originally Romanichal would travel on foot, or with light, horse-drawn carts, typical of other Romani groups or would build "bender" tents; so called because they were made from supple branches which they bent inwards to support a waterproof covering.
 The heyday of the Romani caravan was the latter part of the 19th century.

 Initially using cheap or castoff horses to draw their chimneyed living wagons, the Romanichal gradually created their own breed of horse, the Gypsy horse.

 Wagons were first used as a form of living accommodation (as opposed to carrying people or goods) in France in 1810 by non-Romani circus troupes.
 Large transport wagons combined storage space and living space into one vehicle, and were pulled by teams of horses.
 By the 19th century wagons became smaller, reducing the number of horses required, and around the mid-to-late-19th century (1840–1870), Romanichal in Britain started using wagons that incorporated living spaces on the inside, and added their own characteristic style of decoration.
 In The Old Curiosity Shop (ch. xxvii), Charles Dickens described Mrs. Jarley's well-appointed van:

 One half of it...was carpeted, and so partitioned off at the further end as to accommodate a sleeping-place, constructed after the fashion of a berth on board ship, which was shaded, like the windows, with fair white curtains...
 The other half served for a kitchen, and was fitted up with a stove whose small chimney passed through the roof.
 It also held a closet or larder, several chests, a great pitcher of water, and a few cooking-utensils and articles of crockery.
 These latter necessaries hung upon the walls, which in that portion of the establishment devoted to the lady of the caravan, were ornamented with such gayer and lighter decorations as a triangle and a couple of well-thumbed tambourines.

-These smaller wagons were called "vardo" in the Romani language (originating from the Ossetic word vurdon) for cart.
+These smaller wagons were called "vardo" in the Romani language (originating from the Ossetic word vordón, meaning wagon).